puyma/ft_transcendence/README.md

-# Configuration
+# Setup and configuration

+## Setup

+Install docker on your system.
+Run `make`.
+Navigate to the domain you defined in your environment configuration file.

+## Enviroment variables

 To configure the database, postgres's default environment variables must be set.

-Add them in a file called ".env".
+Add them in a file called `.env`.
+A filename that starts with `.' means it is a hidden file.
+You must not commit this file.

 ```
 DB_NAME=